Gian Berto Vanni: The work

 In Vanni's early works, vivid colors interact with crystalline formations, which several art critics have associated with the work of Paul Klee.

 In the early 1960s, after his return to Rome, Vanni was briefly influenced by the Informale movement.

 In the mid-1960s Vanni juxtaposed those two approaches.
 Dino Buzzati wrote in 1968 that “just as on the same wall paintings by different artists can, perhaps through violent contrasts and contradictions, merge in a fortunate harmony, so Vanni gathers in the same canvas two, three, four sections which, considered in isolation, may seem to be by different authors.”

 Thereafter, transposing this approach from space to time, Vanni projected his abstract films on translucent bas-reliefs, then returned to painting on canvas with works that stressed the contrast between texture, color, and drawing until his departure for New York in 1979.
 In the works produced in New York all the elements of his previous periods coexist.

 Art critic Giorgio di Genova writes about Vanni's American paintings: “Everything is something else, every substance is appearance, and appearance is painting, a sumptuously bejeweled art of formal and technical inventions.”

 Vanni also illustrated several books, including Agostino by Alberto Moravia, Love by Lowell A. Siff, and The Magic Chalk by Zinken Hopp, for which he won in 1958 the “Oscar de l'Album”, awarded by the Club des Lecteurs, Paris.
 He has been recognized as a pioneer of Italian animation for a short film that he created in 1943.
+Between 2021 and 2022, a major anthological exhibition dedicated to his work was held in New York with a selection of over 50 works.